LeemanGeophysicalLLC/testing-with-python/testing_basics.md

   * Bug repellant
 * Understand the system under test (SUT)
   * Act as documentation
-* Reduce, not introduce risk
+* Reduce, not introduce, risk
   * Provide a safety net
   * Do no harm (no test logic in production)
 * Be easy to run (and are run frequently)